AI Portrait Translation — Conditional Diffusion Model Built from Scratch

 Future Improvements

-• Identity Loss: Add a face recognition loss term to penalize structural drift from the source identity during translation
+• Identity Loss: Add a face recognition loss so the model is explicitly penalized when the person's identity changes during translation

-• Classifier Guidance: Combine CFG with a domain attribute classifier to apply semantic gradients at inference time
+• Classifier Guidance: Pair CFG with an attribute classifier to apply targeted semantic steering at inference time

 Conditioning Failure Example